bitrinjani/r2/README.md

 ## How it works
 1. Every 3 seconds, the Arbitrager fetches quotes from exchanges.
 1. Verifies if the max net exposure (`maxNetExposure` config) is not breached.
 1. Filters out quotes that are not usable for arbitrage.
-For example, if `maxShortPosition` config is 0 and the current position is 0 for a broker, ask quotes for the broker are filtered out.
+For example, if `maxShortPosition` config is 0 and the current position is 0 for a broker, the ask quotes for the broker are filtered out.
-1. Calculates best ask and best bid.
+1. Calculates the best ask and the best bid from the filtered quotes.
 If the spread is not inverted, there is no arbitrage opportunity, so the arbitrager waits for the next iteration.
 1. Verifies if there is enough expected profit.
 If the expected profit is smaller than `minTargetProfit` config, the Arbitrager waits for the next iteration.
 1. Arbitrage the spread by sending a buy leg and a sell leg to each broker.
 1. With 3 seconds interval, the Arbitrager checks if the legs are filled or not.